-- 1. The repository shall publish the following information: - (1) Issued certificates, certificate revocation list (CRL), and other related certificate information. - (2) Certificate policy and the GTLSCA CPS. - (3) Latest external compliance audit results. - (4) GTLSCA certificates (published until all certificates issued with the private key corresponding with the certificate's public key have expired). - (5) Provide valid / expired and revoked SSL/TLS certificate websites as tested by application software vendor. - 2.
-The repository provides 24 hour a day service.
-Website: https://gcp.nat.gov.tw/views/AnnDownload/download.html. - 3.
-Repository access controls are handled in accordance with section 2.4 Access Controls.
+- 1. The repository shall publish the following information: - (1) Issued certificates, certificate revocation list (CRL), and other related certificate information. - (2) Certificate policy and this CPS. - (3) Latest external compliance audit results. - (4) GTLSCA certificates (published until all certificates issued with the private key corresponding with the certificate's public key have expired). - (5) Provide valid / expired and revoked TLS certificate websites as tested to application software vendor. - 2.
+GTLSCA provides availability of a 24x7 repository inquiry service as follow: - https://gcp.nat.gov.tw/views/AnnDownload/download.html. - Repository access controls are handled in accordance with section Access Controls. - 4.
+The repository will resume normal operation within two working days if unable to operate normally for some reason.

-2.2 Certificate Information Publication
+2.2 Publication of Certification Information

-The GTLSCA uses the following means to publish certificate information:
+GTLSCA uses the following means to publish certificate information:

-1. The GTLSCA CPS.

-- 2. The CRL. - 3.
+- 1. This CPS. - 2.
+The CRL. - 3.
 Offering Online Certificate Status Protocol (OCSP) inquiry services. - 4.
-Repository certificate inquiry services.
+Repository certificate inquiry services. - 5.
+Provide test webpages (valid, expired, and revoked) that allow users to confirm the format and verify that GTLSCA has the capability for periodic automatic renewal.